Therapy Blog

 Online Mirrors: Reflections on the Role of Social Media on Eating Disorders

-Posted February 28, 2024 by Cristina Vrech
+Posted on Wednesday, February 28th, 2024 by Cristina Vrech

 We often hear about the broad spectrum of risks posed by social media.
 One particular arena which provokes much scrutiny is the role social media plays in promoting unhealthy body image and dangerous eating behaviours.
 But the actual narrative is far more intricate and layered.